Getting Started

 ⚠️ Important Disclaimer

-We are not medical professionals and our guides do not replace therapy or medical advice.
+The Foundation does not provide medical advice, and these guides do not replace therapy.
 Please collaborate with licensed SLPs, OTs, or Assistive Technology specialists whenever possible.

 Before diving in, please note: